-Below that are more details on each section, which can help you make the decision whether to buy, or look elsewhere.
+Below are more details on each section, which can help you make the decision whether to buy or look elsewhere.

 When you open the lid you will see one huge cavity to throw everything but the kitchen sink into.
 And, with the insanely strong materials they use, you won’t be afraid of what you throw in there either.

-I don't expect a huge amount of organisation in a duffel, but North Face have give you a few things to help.
+I don’t expect a huge amount of organization in a duffel, but North Face has given you a few things to help.

-First there is the lid mesh zipper panel, which can hold all the small items you don't want to get lots in the huge cavity of the duffel.
-It's flexible enough to allow you to stuff some thicker things in there, like underwear, socks, or electronic if you like.
-It's kind of like the lid zippered compartments you get on softshell suitcases, if you are used to that.
+First, there is the lid mesh zipper panel, which can hold all the small items you don’t want to get lost in the huge cavity of the duffel.
+It’s flexible enough to allow you to stuff some thicker things in there, like underwear, socks, or electronics if you like.
+It’s kind of like the lid zippered compartments you get on softshell suitcases if you are used to that.
 Only the mesh is more breathable, with more little holes in it.

 On the larger versions of this bag, you can even fit a laptop or tablet in this pocket because it is the full length of the lid (which is itself about 90% the length of the bag).